hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 ## special notes

-- after first boot please run /scripts/fix-peach-audio.sh as root to fix the ucm audio config files for the corresponding system and reboot
 - for all images starting with version 210725-01 full deep suspend/resume should work fine
 - the current sound setup is not complete yet: